-As a woman in top executive position, what is your take on the issue of marginalization against women across regions?
+As a woman in the top executive position, what is your take on the issue of marginalization against women across regions?

-In Africa this is a particularly serious problem.
-In Southern Africa these are mainly patrilineal male dominated lineages.
+In Africa, this is a particularly serious problem.
+In Southern Africa, these are mainly patrilineal male-dominated lineages.
 Women are marginalized and treated as minors in the culture.
 This has to be curbed because it greatly affects and cuts short the potentials of women in the society when in fact women have a lot to offer.

-As a business expert there are low moments from time to time.
+As a business expert, there are low moments from time to time.
 How do you encourage yourself on those days when it seems like things are not just right?